DhilipSanjay/CTFs/TryHackMe/OhSINT.md

 ---

+[Click Here](https://tryhackme.com/room/ohsint) to go to the TryHackMe room.

 ## What information can you possible get with just one photo?
 - Always start with EXIF tool.
 - Google the person to whom the copyright belongs to!